EMU DEI Grants

 Hertzler-Koshy Faculty Fellowship

-Request for proposals will open September 30, 2023.
+Request for proposals will open each year on September 30th.

 In 2019, Eastern Mennonite University announced a comprehensive strategic plan that held diversification as a top priority.
 This includes supporting faculty in the development of student-centered pedagogies that are inclusive of an increasingly diverse student body.

 The Hertzler-Koshy Faculty Fellowship Program, honoring John Asa and Rebecca Hertzler, is a response to this invitation.
-The program will engage full-time faculty members during the 2023-24 academic year to encourage faculty/student collaborations and advance projects that integrate and infuse diversity into the curriculum with a specific focus on race, ethnicity, disability, and gender content in the curricula (undergraduate, graduate, intercultural programs, training).
+The program will engage full-time faculty members during the academic year to encourage faculty/student collaborations and advance projects that integrate and infuse diversity into the curriculum with a specific focus on race, ethnicity, disability, and gender identify content in the curricula (undergraduate, graduate, intercultural programs, training).

-The Hertzler-Koshy Faculty Fellowship Grants will be available for the Fall 2023 and Spring 2024 terms.
 The Request for Proposals for these fellowship opportunities will be available on Sept.
-30, 2023.
-Applications will be due by 5 p.m. on Oct.
-31, 2023.
+30. of each year Applications will be due by 5 p.m. on Oct.
+31 of each year.

 -